alexatwoodhead/BulkProfile_HL7RoutingRules/README.md

 * Output a CSV file for routing events

 Using faviorite comprison tool:
-* Compare the two CVS files
+* Compare the two CSV files

 ![Comparison of Report files](/images/CompareCSV.png "Comparison of Report files")